Spring 2019 Semester PAYMENT INSTRUCTIONS:

-E-bills will be sent to students' Barnard email addresses no later than July 5 for payment by August 1.
+E-bills will be sent to students' Barnard email addresses no later than November 3, 2018 for payment by December 3, 2018.
 No paper bills are mailed.
-As of July 5, students may view their student accounts online, enroll in a payment plan, or make a one-time payment via our electronic Student Account Center (SAC) at barnard.afford.com.
+As of November 3, students may view their student accounts online or enroll in a payment plan via our electronic Student Account Center (SAC) at barnard.afford.com.

 Avoid Late Fees Checklist

-- If the student is covered under another medical plan, she may request an annual opt out from the student health insurance charged by Barnard.
-Although students may visit University Health Plans to opt out of the College's student health insurance between June 5, 2018 and August 31, 2018 , the College *strongly* cautions them to do so before the Fall 2018 payment deadline of August 1, 2018 to avoid late payment fees.
+- If the student is covered under another insurance plan, she may request an annual opt out from the student health insurance charged by Barnard.
+Although new students attending Barnard starting in the Spring 2019 semester may visit University Health Plans to opt out of the College's student health insurance between November 5, 2018 and January 11, 2019, the College *strongly* cautions them to do so before their Spring 2019 payment deadline to avoid late payment fees.
 Read the FAQ first.

 - There is no grace period.
-Return the Bursar Worksheet with payment to BURSAR by August 1 (fall semester) or December 1 (spring semester).
+Return the Bursar Worksheet with payment to BURSAR by August 1 (fall semester) or December 3 (spring semester) at the latest.

 - TMS payment plan: You must advise TMS of the exact amount to pay to Barnard each term.
 TMS does not automatically adjust your payment plan to reflect the actual balance due to Bursar.

-- Remember to deduct the lender's origination fees from any pending loans you subtract from your invoice.
+- Remember to deduct a lender's origination fees from any pending loans you subtract from your invoice.

 - Your “expected family/student contribution” for financial aid purposes is not your outstanding student account balance.